 Important Note: The College’s wireless network does not replace the wired network, it merely complements it.
 If you are running a computer from a fixed location, that is for example, a computer lab, a residence hall room, or an office location, then a traditional hard-wired Ethernet connection is recommended.
-This is primarily due to degraded performance implications associated with wireless networks.
+This is primarily due to various performance issues inherent to all wireless networks.

-Wireless a/g network access is available in most campus buildings and open areas at this time, and Wireless n is available in most classroom spaces.
+Wireless a/g network access is available in most campus buildings and open areas at this time, and Wireless n is available in most classroom and meeting spaces.

 Using wireless in the classroom